 - In a deep pan, heat oil and add in the cumin and fennel seeds.
 Once they starts to sizzle, add in the onions, chillies, garlic and ginger.

-- Fry of a few minutes till onions soften, before adding in the spices.
+- Fry of a few minutes till onions lightly brown, before adding in the turmeric and chilli powder.
 Give it a quick stir and add in the tomatoes.
 Once the tomatoes start to soften, add in the cooked lentils and about 1-2 cups of water, depending on the consistency you prefer.

 - Season with salt, and let the Dal simmer for a few minutes to allow all the flavours to blend.

-- Garnish with fresh coriander leaves and serve warm.
+- Garnish with fresh cilantro and serve warm.

 Some other alterations to try with this recipe would be: